ebajcar/modules_syst10049/tutorials/examples_09/flexbox_example.md

 * `order`	Specifies the order of the flex items inside the same container

 ### Start with valid HTML5 document.
 This is a standard content layout, with header, footer, navigation, article and aside.
+In this example,  BODY will be defined as the flex container; direct children then are HEADER, NAV, ARTICLE, ASIDE, and FOOTER.

 ```html
 <body>